Levy Recovery

 The Basics

 Every apprenticeship that we offer has a recovery value.
 Depending on the specific apprenticeship standard you choose.
 The rates are set by Government and will be subject to annual review.
-See our Level 5 Management Development course description for an example.
+See our AI and Automation Practitioner course description for an example.

 The simplest way to think about how to recover your levy is to work out how much you are paying in annually and then look up the values (and recommended durations) of the apprenticeships you want to use and calculate how much of your levy such a programme would recover.